NOAA/National Weather Service's Warning Decision Training BranchUnited States Department of Commerce

 • LMS Version - Links to NWS Learning Center (aka: LMS) so NWS employees can get completion credit, but login is required to access.

 The lesson content is the same for each link.
 NWS employees enrolled in the WOC Winter Track should already have all of the WOC course content provided on their personal transcript.
 However, you can also use the LMS Version link to access the content and ensure you receive completion credit.
-NOAA users: Please refer to the for estimated lesson availability WOC Winter Orientation and Status Page for estimated lesson availability

 Orientation